Vegan massaman curry, a delicious dish with Thai influences featuring potatoes, tofu and beans in an earthy, hot, sweet and sour sauce.

 Ordinarily, I am perfectly happy with some steamed jasmine rice, if you wanted something a little more “showy” then you could add some Thai coconut rice.

-If you do not want to add rice, you could increase the veggie count in this recipe really easily.
+Alternatively, if you do not want to add rice, you could increase the veggie count in this recipe really easily.

 Adding some tenderstem broccoli or cauliflower to the sauce works really well.
 It will just need poaching in the curry sauce for 5 or 6 minutes to have that perfectly al dente bite.